a-rebmann/llms4pm/README.md

 ### Setup
 #### via pip

-Set up a virtual env and then run the following CLI in the project root folder (set the parameters of your choice, the config of the paper corresponds to the examples listed):
+First, set up a virtual env (conda is useful for this):

 ```shell
 pip install -r requirements.txt